MuellerDominik/HiGANplus/README.md

 The 'run.sh' file can be used to run it on the Euler cluster.

 Lastly, the 'README_of_HiGAN+_Source_Code.md' file is the markdown README file for the source code.

+## Sub-experiment 'Conditional GAN Modification'

+To reconstruct our cGAN modification experiment, you need to run the original source code of the HiGAN+ paper and switch the original 'model.py' with the 'model.py' in the 'CGAN_Modification' folder.
+Furthermore, you need to change the 'input_nc' variable in the 'gan_iam.yml' file from the default 1 to 81.